 Redwire (RDW)

 Redwire is up against the odds.
-Its poor sales growth shows demand is soft and its negative returns on capital suggest it destroyed value.― StockStory Analyst Team
+Not only has its sales growth been weak but also its negative returns on capital show it destroyed value.― StockStory Analyst Team

 1. News